 Most children come to us through the state Department of Social Services (Children’s Division) from the surrounding counties.
 We do have a few private placements as well.
 By far, most of the children we serve come from Boone Co.
 (Randolph, Callaway, and Howard are the next.)

-Annually, Coyote Hill serves approximately 50 children from central Missouri, with an average stay of a year and a half.
+Annually, Coyote Hill serves approximately 50 or more children from central Missouri, with an average stay of a year and a half.

 Our homes provide long term stability for children and sibling groups until children can find permanent placements, either through reunification with biological parents or adoption.